anthony-okoye/task-manager/README.md

 ### 3. Configure the environment

-change the details below in the .env to suit your database connection
+change the .env.example to .env and change the details below in the .env to suit your database connection

 DB_CONNECTION=mysql
 DB_HOST=127.0.0.1